 If you’re looking for a romantic getaway, you’ll be spoilt for choice in Suffolk.
 By day enjoy peaceful walks in the countryside or indulge in a couples massage at one of the many spas.
 As night falls, wrap up warm and watch the sunset on the horizon at Southwold with a glass of Champagne before sitting down for dinner and tucking into local produce.
 For a cosy cottage with a log fire try holiday property companies Suffolk Hideaways or Suffolk Secrets.
 There’s no shortage of romantic hotels; the Ickworth Hotel, Swan at Southwold and Bildeston Crown are all stylish options.

 Want to make valentine’s Day extra sweet?
-Surprise your loved one by picking up some handmade tasty treats at one of the region’s bakeries.
-The Pudding Stop in St Albans is a sweet tooth’s paradise with its sticky sponges, crumbles, ice cream and sundaes – you can also order online!
-A favourite among Suffolk residents is Two Magpies Bakery in Southwold and Aldeburgh and Pump Street Bakery in Orford, which has ones of the most instagrammed walls in the county!
-There’s no denying that Fitzbillies in Cambridge serve up the best sticky Chelsea buns around, while independent artisan baker Bread Source in Norwich and Aylsham is fast becoming Norfolk’s go to for mouth-wateringly good pastries – try one of their bread making workshops!
+Surprise your loved one by picking up handmade tasty treats at one of the region’s bakeries.
+The Pudding Stop in St Albans is a sweet tooth’s paradise with its sticky sponges, crumbles, ice cream and sundaes – you can also order online.
+A favourite among Suffolk residents is Two Magpies Bakery in Southwold and Aldeburgh and Pump Street Bakery in Orford, with its Instagrammable pink wall.
+There’s no denying that Fitzbillies in Cambridge serve up the best sticky Chelsea buns around, while independent artisan baker Bread Source in Norwich and Aylsham is fast becoming Norfolk’s go to for mouth-wateringly good pastries – try one of their bread making workshops.

 Can’t make a date night?
 Enjoy the romance over a stack of pancakes or avocado on toast.
 Cute and cosy brunch locations are popping up across the region.
 From rustic country cafes, shacks with sea views and chic city brasseries, there’s plenty too choose from.
 Our editor’s top picks are The Bicycle Shop Cafe in Norwich, Espresso Library in Cambridge and The Provenance Kitchen in Whittlesford.